 “In my experience, the Current Market Valuation reports with screen shots of current offerings and auction results, compel vendors to settle quickly and at much higher prices for clients than they would without them.”

 A TCM Verbal Opinion Report® is the clarity that every wine collector needs to ensure the wine they purchased, or are looking to purchase, is authentic.

 A full TCM Authentication Inspection® is completed for each bottle.
-Up to 90+ different points of information and characteristics are inspected using various types of magnification and lighting, and other proprietary methods to determine authenticity opinions.
+Over 90+ different points of information and characteristics are inspected using various types of magnification and lighting, and other proprietary methods to determine authenticity opinions.
 Bottles may be photographed for analysis and research purposes.
 Following inspection mental and physical notes and photographs are analyzed to determine opinions of authenticity of individual bottles.
 Once determined, findings are delivered, by individual bottle, to the Client in a TCM Verbal Opinion Report®.
 No written or paper report is delivered.

 TCM Verbal Opinion Report® finds are confidential and are for personal edification only.
 Findings may not be used for marketing or sales purposes or to attain remuneration.

 Formal Reporting: Findings Delivered in One Of Two Ways